Adoption FAQs

 When assessing a family to become adoptive parents, we are not looking for people with high incomes or vast savings.
 Being on a low income or receiving benefits does not mean you can’t adopt a child and the adoption process is designed so that income is not a barrier for someone choosing to become a parent.
 However, having children can be expensive so we are looking for people to demonstrate they can manage their finances and are able to be at home with a child or children for at least 12 months.
 If you work, this will mean taking adoption leave.

 No. Many of our adopters have birth children, adopted children and step-children already, or are already permanently caring for a child not related to them.
 If you are already a parent we ask for there to be a significant age gap between an adopted child and children already in the family.
-The age gap should be a minimum of two years but local authorities placing children with our families are currently requesting a bigger age gap and that, ideally, existing children in the family are aged seven or older.
+The age gap should be a minimum of two years but local authorities placing children with our families are currently requesting a bigger age gap and that, ideally, existing children in the family are aged five or older.

 You do need to be at least 21 years old to adopt but there is no legal upper age limit.
 As caring for children is demanding you need to be able to demonstrate you have the energy, and emotional and physical health necessary to care for a child throughout childhood and into adulthood.